XinyuKang22/APIsOverData/sections/070_frontend.md

 2. How would you decide which mechanism to use (hint: see [this guidance from Apollo](https://www.apollographql.com/docs/react/data/subscriptions/#when-to-use-subscriptions))?
 3. Can you see how the subscription is handled by Hasura?
 4. How can you use `psql` to see the queries that are being executed by the database?
+5. Does the network request for a subscription look different to one for a query?